 Q: What is a ductless heat pump?

 A: A ductless heat pump is a new technology providing excellent energy savings.
 A ductless heat pump has no duct work.
 Also referred to as a mini-split system, the ductless heat pump operates with two functioning units: an outside unit in conjunction with one or more inside heads.
 The ductless heat pump provides hot or cold air directly to your room without duct work.
 Check out our ductless heat pump page for more useful information.

-Q: Why would I choose a ductless heat pump?
+Q: What are the benefits of a ductless heat pump?

 A: A ductless heat pump offers extremely efficient operation, quiet operation, provides both heating and cooling and is very simple to install.
 Also, many local and regional rebates are available making it a superb choice for many home owners.

-A: No. The ductless heat pump has been used with great success commercially for over 20 years.
-Most of the rest of the world heat with ductless heat pump technology because of its reliability and high efficiency.
+A: Ductless heat pumps have been used with great success commercially for over 20 years.
+Most of the world uses ductless heat pump technology because of its reliability and high efficiency.
 Also, a ductless heat pump requires no duct work so installation is quick and easy.

 Q: When is a good application for a ductless heat pump?